OCR-tech/InnoTSR/CONTRIBUTING.md

 If you find a bug or an issue:

 1. **Check Existing Issues**: Check if the issue hasn't already been reported.
-2. **Create a New Issue**: If not found, create a new issue with:
+2. **Create a New Issue**: Provide a descriptive title, detailed descriptions, any relevant information (screenshots, error messages, and environment).
-   - A descriptive title.
-   - A detailed description of the issue.
-   - Any relevant screenshots, logs, error messages, and environment.

 ## 💡 Suggesting Features

 To propose a new feature:

 1. **Check Existing Requests**: Check if the feature hasn't already been proposed.
-2. **Create a New Requests**: If not found, open a new request with:
+2. **Create a New Requests**: Provide a descriptive title, detailed descriptions, any relevant information about the feature.
-   - A descriptive title.
-   - A detailed description of the feature
-   - The use case and how it would benefit users.

 ## 🚀 Submitting Code